dod-iac/terraform-aws-ecs-cluster/README.md

 }
 ```

 By default, the ECS Cluster bootstraps Amazon Linux 2 images.
 If using a custom AMI, modify the `image_id` and `user_data` variables as applicable.
-If using AWS GovCloud, `ami-b1e0dad0` is equivalent to the default image in AWS commercial.
+If using AWS GovCloud, `ami-b1e0dad0` is equivalent to the default Amazon Linux 2 image in AWS commercial.

 Changes to the desired\_capacity, min\_size, and max\_size configuration of the Auto Scaling group are ignored by Terraform.
 These parameters can be updated via the AWS Console, API, or CLI.